aws-samples/aws-hpc-tutorials/content/01-getting-started/_index.md

 Specifically, you learn how to:

 - Sign in to the AWS Management Console and explore it.
-- Deploy the AWS ParallelCluster API and the Pcluster Manager stacks.
+- Deploy the AWS ParallelCluster API and the ParallelCluster UI stacks.

 You can proceed to the next stage of the workshop once the preparation completed and the stacks deployed.